shuaibu222/shuaibu222/README.md

 Hi 👋 My name is Shuaibu Abdulkadir
 ===================================

-Fullstack Engineer
+Junior Fullstack Engineer
 --------------------------

-Hello, I'm Shuaibu Abdulkadir Hussain a fullstack engineer based in Nigeria with 2 + experience in the frontend development industry.
+Hello, I'm Shuaibu Abdulkadir Hussain a Junior fullstack engineer based in Nigeria with 2 + experience in the frontend development industry.
 Back In 2018, I'm a recent computer science diploma student and currently a final year bachelor's degree student from ISCG University, Benin Republic in computer science.
 With the knowledge I acquired from school throughout my course career, and online coding schools training I got from schools like freeCodeCamp gives me courage to fulfill my dream of becoming a frontend software engineer.
 I'm currently applying Python and it's Frameworks, databases, and APIs.
 My main focus is delivering fully-functioned and beautiful UI web applications.

 *   🌍  I'm based in Nigeria
-*   🖥️  See my portfolio at [Next JS Portfolio](http://shuaibuportfolio.vercel.app/)
+*   🖥️  See my portfolio at [shuaibuportfolio.vercel.app](http://shuaibuportfolio.vercel.app/)
 *   ✉️  You can contact me at [shuaibuabdulkadir222@gmail.com](mailto:shuaibuabdulkadir222@gmail.com)
 *   🚀  I'm currently working on [DHTN school managementl dashboard](http://https://dhtndashboard.vercel.app/)
-*   🧠  I'm applying currently Python, Django, FastAPI, Django REST Framework, Postgres, Mongodb, Redis and much more.
+*   🧠  I'm currently applying Golang, gRPC, RabbitMQ, Postgres, Mongodb and much more.
-*   🤝  I'm open to collaborating on Web-based Applications using cutting-edge trending technologies

 ### Skills
 <p align="left">